MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_powershell.md

 Start-Container $container
 ```

-##Step 2 - Install Web Server Software

-The next step to prepare the container is to install the web server software.
-This example will use nginx for Windows.
-Download and extract the nginx software to 'c:\nginx-1.9.3' on the container.
-The software can be downloaded from [nginx for Windows](http://nginx.org/en/download.html).
-Or use the following commands in the container to automatically download and extract the nginx software to 'c:\nginx-1.9.3'.

-Establish a remote PowerShell session.
+when the container has been created, start a remote PowerShell session with the container.
 ```powershell
 Enter-PSSession -ContainerId $container.ContainerId -RunAsAdministrator
 ```

+##Step 2 - Install Web Server Software

+The next step is to install the web server software.
+This example will use nginx for Windows.
+Use the following commands to automatically download and extract the nginx software to 'c:\nginx-1.9.3'.

 Download the nginx software.
 ```